 You may also make use of official Teen Health Week promotional materials available under our Resources tab.
 There you can access images, logos, and communications toolkits for both Teen Health Week as a whole and for each specifc theme.

 About Teen Health Week

 Teen Health Week is the brainchild of Laura Offutt MD, a physician and Fellow of the College of Physicians of Philadelphia as well as an adolescent health advocate and digital health literacy expert.
 Established in 2016 as a joint program of the Center for Education of the College of Physicians of Philadelphia, Real Talk with Dr. Offutt, and the Pennsylvania Department of Public Health, Teen Health Week is a global initiative to raise awareness of the unique health issues facing teens all over the world.
 Through a wide variety of local, state, national, and international programs and activities, Teen Health Week encourages teens to take charge of their physical and mental health to facilitate healthy habits they will carry with them throughout their lives.

-Teen Health Week 2018 will take place March 18-24, 2018.
-Each day will focus on a specific theme related to teen health:
+Teen Health Week 2018 took place March 18-24, 2018.
+Each day focused on a specific theme related to teen health: